ALLISON (D'AMBROSIO) BONES

 Alicia graduated from Arizona State University with a Bachelor’s in Business Management.
 Alicia is currently employed at Wells Fargo CDF as VP Western Sales Region for the Electronic, Appliance, and Music portfolio.
 Through various acquisitions, she has accrued 20 years of continuous service working for three different companies.
 Alicia first met Allison and Jamie when they all worked together at Deutsche Financial Services, which was acquired by GE Capital and named GE Commercial Distribution Finance.
 Jamie and Alicia continued working together when GE CDF was sold to Wells Fargo in 2015.

-Alicia and her husband Carlos Torres have 3 children ages 10, 9 & 6.
+Alicia and her husband Carlos Torres have 3 children.
 Their children were close friends with Travis, celebrating birthday parties and enjoying many social outings.
 They miss him dearly.
 The Torres family enjoys being outdoors together, hiking and traveling.
 They hold a family goal of visiting all 59 National Parks, with 10 locations already seen.

 Alicia is honored to join T.E.A.M.
 4 Travis and to help carry on Travis’ legacy.